Cyfrin/Updraft/courses/solidity/2-storage-factory/8-summary-and-recap/+page.md

 contract AddFiveStorage is SimpleStorage {}
 ```
 ### Inheritance and overriding
-A contract can also inherit functions from other contracts in the form of inheritance.
+A contract can also acquire functions from other contracts through **inheritance**.
 This can be obtained through the `is` keyword.
-To explicitly override a function of the parent class, the `override` keyword is used inside the child method.
-In this case, the parents' function must be marked as `virtual`.
+To explicitly override a function from the parent contract, the `override` keyword is used in the child method.
+The parent's function must be marked as `virtual` to allow this interaction.

 ```solidity
 //child contract